-collegiate development specialist (CDS): CDSs are Delta Gamma staff members who work directly with our collegiate chapters in the areas of operations, risk management and programming.
+collegiate success team (CST): CSTs are Delta Gamma staff members who work directly with our collegiate chapters in the areas of operations, risk management and programming.

 collegiate finance consultant (CFC): CFCs are Delta Gamma staff members who work directly with our collegiate chapters in the area of finance.